orxfun/orx-pinned-vec/README.md

 An imp-vec stands for immutable-push-vector, literally allowing to push to the vector with an immutable reference.
 This turns out to be a very useful opeartion, allowing to conveniently implement tricky data structures.

+# Safety (cont'd)

+The following methods which would break the pinned locations guarantee are marked as `unsafe` for pinned vectors unlike standard vector implementations:

+* `insert`
+* `remove`
+* `pop`

+Since, pinned vectors will often contain items holding references to each other, default `clone` implementation is also `unsafe`.